Friends for 60 years find out they’re biological brothers

-OAHU, Hawaii (KHON) — A family in Hawaii got a life-changing surprise just in time for the holidays.
+OAHU, Hawaii (KHON) — An Oahu family got a life-changing surprise just in time for the holidays.

 A man searching for his father ended up finding out that his best friend since grade school was actually his brother.
 The men are 15 months apart in age and have known each other for decades.

-After 60 years of being best friends, Alan Robinson and Walter Macfarlane say they found out they were related through a family history and DNA website.
+They tell KHON2 they learned they were related through a family history and DNA website.

 “I beat him the last time we played,” Robinson said.

-The two were born and raised in Hawaii and played football at Punahou.
-They initially met in the 6th grade.
+The two were born and raised in Hawaii and they played football at Punahou.
+They initially met in the sixth grade.

 “I had a younger brother that I lost when he was 19, so I never had nieces or nephews.
 I thought I’ll never know my birth mother, I’ll never have any nieces or nephews,” Robinson said.